ten-protocol/go-ten/docs/README.md

 1. Clone this repository: https://github.com/ten-protocol/go-ten
 2. Create your new content as a Markdown file in the `/docs` folder of the repo.
 Take care with the folder structure.
-   As a general rule, new titles in the left hand navigation menu should have their content contained in a seperate subfolder under docs, for example, `/docs/testnet` contains all the Markdown files relation to the testnet docs.
+   As a general rule, new titles in the left hand navigation menu should have their content contained in a separate subfolder under docs, for example, `/docs/testnet` contains all the Markdown files relation to the testnet docs.
 3. To have this new content shown in the left-hand navigation menu you need to modify the file `/docs/_data/navigation.yml`.
 Follow the same format to add new headings and content titles.
 Remember to specify the